Architecture model

 The outermost layer is the API layer which is how the outside world interacts with your application or service.
 In this layer, you define endpoints that expose your application.
 Each endpoint is marked with an @HttpEndpoint

-annotation, which allows the Runtime to build the appropriate endpoint URLs for uniquely identifying the components.
+annotation, which allows the runtime to build the appropriate endpoint URLs for uniquely identifying the components.
 Each public method on the endpoint that is annotated with method @Get

 , @Post